Alessandro Sforza (cardinal)

-Alessandro Sforza (1534–1581) was an Italian Roman Catholic bishop and cardinal.
+Alessandro Sforza (1534 – 16 May 1581) was an Italian Roman Catholic bishop and cardinal.

 Biography

 A member of the House of Sforza, Alessandro Sforza was born in Rome in 1534, the son of Bosio II Sforza, count of Santa Fiora e Cotignola, and his wife Costanza Farnese, who was the natural and legitimized daughter of Pope Paul III.
 His brother Guido Ascanio Sforza di Santa Fiora also became a cardinal.
 He was the uncle of Cardinal Francesco Sforza.

-He gained the academic title of Magister.
-Early in his ecclesiastical career, he became a papal chaplain.
-He became a scriptor of apostolic letters.
-On 12 January 1554 he became a cleric of the Apostolic Camera.
-He became a canon of St. Peter's Basilica on 18 April 1554.
-He was involved in a minor scandal after he made French vessels travel from Civitavecchia to Gaeta that caused Pope Paul IV deprive him of his charges and benefits.
-After the vessels were returned and some cardinals intervened, the pope restored him to his former offices on 8 October 1557.